-The 1.8 release of django-registration-redux is not compatible with the legacy django-registration (previously maintained by James Bennett).
+The 2.10 release of django-registration-redux is not compatible with the legacy django-registration (previously maintained by James Bennett).
+Major backwards incompatible changes will be recorded here, but for a full list of changes between versions you should refer to the CHANGELOG.